Current Seal of the University of Southern California

 Presidential Medallion of Office

-The front of the medallion depicts the university seal in full, and the back lists the name of the current president and the date of his inauguration.
-Each president keeps his medallion after retirement.
+The front of the medallion depicts the university seal in full, and the back lists the current president’s name and date of inauguration.
+Each president keeps the medallion after retirement.
 For his 2010 inauguration, Dr. C. L. Max Nikias directed that two copies of the medallion be created.
 One copy will be worn by the president at appropriate events, while the other will be displayed in the Office of the President.
 The displayed medallion will include the name of each of the past presidents of USC engraved on the links of its chain.

 The mace of the University of Southern California is a ceremonial scepter symbolizing the authority of the Office of the President.
 The President of the Faculty has the honor of serving as mace bearer in all academic processions for commencements and other official university ceremonies.